 Does the idea of cleaning up another puppy piddle make you want to pull your hair out?
-Why can’t your pup understand that going to the bathroom outside really makes you happy and going inside dives you insane?
+Why can’t your pup understand that going to the bathroom outside makes you happy and going inside dives you insane?
 Nobody wants their house to smell like a urinal.
 Utilize the following tips to potty train your puppy quickly!

 There’s got to be a better way!